 Each year, VISP scholars will be selected from non-U.S. citizen applicants to one of five biomedical Ph.D. graduate programs: the Interdisciplinary Graduate Program (IGP), Quantitative and Chemical Biology (QCB), Epidemiology, Hearing and Speech Sciences and Biomedical Informatics.
 There is no separate application for international applicants to be considered for VISP.
 Applicants should apply directly to the program that they would like to be admitted to.
 All applicants who indicate on their application that they are not a U.S. Citizen or Permanent Resident will be considered by VISP.

 VISP scholars will receive full tuition and stipend support for their Ph.D. training in their chosen discipline, dependent on maintaining good academic standing.
 Scholars will have special opportunities to obtain additional training in communications, to participate in programs especially designed for the needs of international students, and to serve as a mentor for new international students and summer research interns.

 To learn more about currently supported VISP students, please read our student profiles and their perspective of our program.

 Vanderbilt’s Biomedical research programs are committed to supporting graduate student training.
 One way that this is done is through tuition and stipend support.
-Each VISP scholar will receive full tuition and stipend support from VISP for at least the first 2 years of the graduate training, as long as they maintain good academic standing.
-After the second year, students will receive funding from their mentor, academic department, VISP or a combination of sources.
+Each VISP scholar will receive full tuition and stipend support from VISP for at least the first year of the graduate training, as long as they maintain good academic standing.
+After the first year, students will receive funding from their mentor, academic department, VISP or a combination of sources.
 VISP scholars will follow the curriculum of the program that they are admitted to, but, as a condition of the VISP scholarship, they may be expected to participate in programs that are specifically designed for VISP scholars.